Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

 ---
 ### Yao et al. (2022)
 - Purpose of the citation
   - Doubtful.
-Didn't find relevant conclusions
+Didn't find relevant conclusions or statements

 ---
 ### the research has been cited by...